 - Please contact your airline regarding any testing or additional requirements for travel to the DominicanRepublic or return to your port of origin.

 Passengers traveling from the UK are required to present a negative COVID-19 PCR test certificate issued not more than 72 hours before travel.
 Travelers arriving without the PCR certificate have to take a test and quarantine for 7 days in a governmental facility at their own expense.
 Quarantine may be extended pending negative test results.
 Please contact your travel booking agent before travel.

 Travel Assistance Plan

 - According to the Dominican Republic Ministry of Tourism, as of September 15, all international tourists entering the country by air and staying a hotel will be temporarily granted a travel assistance plan and free travel insurance that includes emergency coverage, and a range of medical services as well as lodging for prolonged stays.
-This insurance will be provided at no cost to visitors arriving on or before March 31, 2021, and will be 100% paid for by the Dominican government.
+This insurance will be provided at no cost to visitors arriving on or before April 30, 2021, and will be 100% paid for by the Dominican government.
 For more information and assistance please call Seguros Reservas Assistance Line by dialing +1 809 476 3232 so that a representative can determine the appropriate course of action on a case by case basis.
-For additional details regarding what is and is not covered by the policy, click HERE.
+For additional details regarding what is and is not covered by the policy, click here.

 Social Distancing & Face Masks Guidelines in Punta Cana

 - Airport – Social Distancing and the use of masks are mandatory for employees and passengers.

 - Beach – Face masks are optional and not recommended for children.
 Social distancing is required outside of your group (maximum of 10 people).